 4. What is the risk of getting pregnant with endometriosis?

-The reason most doctors advise against women getting pregnant with an existing condition of endometriosis is purely due to the possibility of its presence affecting the development of the child.
-The chances of complications in pregnancy or even during delivery are highly increased in the presence of endometriosis.
+The reason most doctors advise against women getting pregnant with an existing condition of endometriosis is purely due to the possibility of it affecting the development of the child.
+The chances of complications in pregnancy or even during the delivery increase in the presence of endometriosis.
 Apart from facing miscarriage or premature birth, endometriosis can even result in hindered labour, extreme bleeding after delivery, unexpected rupturing of the uterus, displacement of the placenta, and so on.
-Conception might be successful even with endometriosis but taking the baby to a full-term and delivering successfully can face numerous roadblocks.
+Conception might be successful even with endometriosis, but carrying the baby to a full-term and delivering successfully can face numerous roadblocks.

-Endometriosis is quite a complicated condition that can affect a woman at any point in her lifetime.
+Endometriosis is quite a complicated condition that can affect some women at any point in their lifetime.
 Undertaking certain lifestyle changes or making use of home remedies for endometriosis and infertility might be effective for the time being and make it possible to conceive a child successfully.
-Carrying out laparoscopic surgery and treating endometriosis is in the best interest of you and your future baby, to ensure a proper conception, a safe pregnancy and a successful delivery of a child that is free from any birth defects or developmental disorders.
+However, carrying out laparoscopic surgery and treating endometriosis is in the best interest for you and your future baby, to ensure a proper conception, a safe pregnancy, and successful childbirth.

 Also Read: Can Women Ovulate More than Once a Month?